klamping/UIRegression/README.md

 - Use [Cloud9IDE](http://c9.io), clone this repo and install the tools via its command line.
 - Work off of a virtual machine using a tool like [Vagrant](https://www.vagrantup.com/).

+## Technical Skills Required

+- Basic understanding of the command line
+- Intermediate understanding of CSS/SASS
+- Intermediate understanding of JavaScript